by Richard Phillips, Chief Investment Officer

 One type of fund that has recently gained popularity is the credit fund.
 Credit funds are by no means novel.
 They have been around for ages, but the thirst for yield in the post-GFC (Great Financial Crisis) age has created an almost insatiable demand for a fund that can offer yield without taking undue amounts of risk.

 Into this unique situation was born the modern credit fund.
 The main strategy of these funds involves leveraging (several times) investment grade corporate bonds, usually lower investment grade (or “speculative grade”) corporate bonds.
 These bonds often have a credit rating of BBB+, BBB, or BBB- from Standard & Poors, or Baa1, Baa2 or Baa3 from Moody’s.
 The funds focus on earning returns from the credit spreads of these bonds by hedging out the (risk-free) interest rate risk.

-Most of these funds started in 2009 or 2010 as market participants realized that central bank financial repression would not disappear as quickly as might have been previously hoped.
+Many of these funds started after the Great Financial Crisis as market participants realized that central bank financial repression would not disappear as quickly as might have been previously hoped.
 This also coincided with a period when bank-owned securities dealers were dramatically cutting back the risk on their trading books.
-It is uncertain whether this paring down resulted from the increasingly stringent Volcker rules that prohibited proprietary trading, or whether bank managements decided they never wanted to go through another financial crisis that threatened their solvency again, but either way, global banks laid off risk, and even more importantly, staff.
+It is uncertain whether this paring down resulted from the increasingly stringent Volcker rules that prohibited proprietary trading, or whether bank managements decided they never wanted to go through another financial crisis that threatened their solvency again, but either way, global banks laid off risk.

-Sensing the opportunity, many seasoned Bay Street bond traders left bank jobs to create hedge funds catering to the yield demand from investors.
-They did so by offering a strategy that they had traded for decades that the banks were abandoning.
+Sensing the opportunity, many seasoned bond traders created hedge funds catering to the yield demand from investors.
+They did so by offering a strategy that the banks were abandoning.
 It was a perfect fit.
 Banks were leaving the business, and investors were keen to pick up the risk in return for some yield.